Dimetrius-eng/OS/Laboratory/Laboratory_work_6/Laboratory_work_6.md

 During this laboratory work, I gained practical skills in using the Bash command shell within the Linux operating system environment.

-I familiarized myself with the principles of creating and managing archives using the tar utility.
-I also learned how to use popular data compression tools such as gzip, bzip2, and xz, and understood the differences in their efficiency.
-Additionally, I practiced using basic commands for viewing, filtering, and processing text files (cat, less, more, head, tail, grep).
+I familiarized myself with the principles of creating and managing archives using the `tar` utility.
+I also learned how to use popular data compression tools such as `gzip`, `bzip2`, and `xz`, and understood the differences in their efficiency.
+Additionally, I practiced using basic commands for viewing, filtering, and processing text files (`cat`, `less`, `more`, `head`, `tail`, `grep`).

 Furthermore, I successfully consolidated the principles of data stream management.
-I learned how to redirect standard output and errors into files (using the >, >>, and 2> operators) and how to link multiple programs into pipelines using pipes (|).
+I learned how to redirect standard output and errors into files (using the `>`, `>>`, and `2>` operators) and how to link multiple programs into pipelines using pipes (`|`).
 This enables the automation and significant optimization of information processing directly within the terminal.